-Sabudana thalipeeth are crisp and soft pancakes made with tapioca pearls, mashed potatoes, ground peanuts and spices.
-Sabudana thalipeeth is made for Hindi religious fasting or vrat.
-These are also known as Upvasache Thalipeeth in Marathi language.
+Sabudana thalipeeth are crispy and soft pancakes made with tapioca pearls, mashed potatoes, ground peanuts and spices.
+These delicious sago pancakes are often made for Hindu religious fasting or vrat like Navratri, Ekadashi and Mahashivratri.
+They are also known as Upvasache Thalipeeth in the Marathi language.

-I made these sabudana thalipeeth instead of sabudana vada as I did not want to eat any deep fried stuff.
+You can make these sabudana thalipeeth instead of sabudana vada if you don’t want to eat any deep fried snack.
 Sabudana thalipeeth is a light snack and ideal for people who are fasting.

 The way to make the mixture is same as sabudana vada.
-These also can be called as Sabudana roti.
-You can make sabudana vadas or sabudana thalipeeth from the same mixture.
+This mixture is then flattened and roasted or pan fried on a skillet or tawa.
+These are also known as Sabudana roti.

 Serve the Sabudana thalipeeth or Upvasache Thalipeeth with any falahari chutney or raita.
-I served with dahi aloo and tamarind dates chutney.
+I served with vrat ke dahi aloo and tamarind dates chutney.

 If you are looking for more Navratri Fasting Recipes then do check: